What loan types does the software handle?

 How do the System’s forecasts stack up to actual experience?

-Expected loss forecasts from CUFA Lending Analytics are accepted by the Irish credit union regulator and by leading audit firms because CLA efficiently calculates outputs that are statistically equivalent to what is otherwise only available from labor intensive manual loan file reviews and spreadsheet-based analytics.
+Expected loss forecasts from CUFA Lending Analytics are accepted by leading audit firms because CLA efficiently calculates outputs that are statistically equivalent to what is otherwise only available from labor intensive manual loan file reviews and spreadsheet-based analytics.
 CLA automates in minutes an IFRS 9 / CECL / FRS102 compliant loan book review process that would otherwise require days to perform at substantial expense.

 CUFA has ‘back-tested’ its software’s forecasts and found that they come very close to actual experience.
 Of course, like any prediction of the future, there can be no guarantee of absolute accuracy.